svc333/overview/compare-infra.md

 |  Elastic load balancing | Cloud Load Balancer  | Load Balancer for VPC |
 | Global load balancing| Cloud Internet Services, Citrix Netscaler MPX | Cloud Internet Services |
 |Hybrid connectivity | NAT solution to bridge between IBM Cloud and your IT environment | Bring your own private IP address without NAT or IPSec tunnels <br>Note: You can enable your VPC to access classic infrastructure resources. |
+{: row-headers}
+{: class="comparison-table"}
 {: caption="Table 2.
 Network comparison" caption-side="top"}
+{: summary="This table has row and column headers.
+The row headers identify possible features.
+The column headers indentify the differentiators between classic infrastructure and VPC infrastructure.
+To understand the differences between environments, navigate to the row and find the details for the feature that you're interested in."}

 ## Storage differentiators
 {: #compare-storage}

+See the following table for the storage differences between classic and VPC.

 |  Classic infrastructure   | VPC infrastructure |
 | ------------------------- | ------------------ |